schwingle/this-is-only-a-test/index.md

 Run the Installation Wizard to complete the installation.

-   1. Point your web browser to [this link](http://localhost/owncloud).
+   1. Point your web browser to http://localhost/owncloud.
    2. Enter your desired administrator’s username and password.
    3. Set your data directory location and enter your database credentials.
-   4. Click “Finish Setup”.
+   4. Click __Finish Setup__.

-# Configure the Server
+# Configure the ownCloud Server

 After installing your ownCloud server, click “Storage and Database” in the Installation Wizard to set your data directory and database connection.

 There are many additional server configuration options you can choose.
-See [this link](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/) for more information.
+See [Server Configuration!](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/) for more information.

 ## Set the Data Directory